drawbuildplay/blog/content/blog/diy-home-security-ideas.md

 Also, if you accidentally leave your door unlocked at night or when away, you can remotely lock it as well as have them notify you that the door was left unlocked.

-A simple way to get started with this is with the MyQ garage opener.
-It takes a MyQ compatible garage opener, and connects it to the internet.
+A simple way to get started with this is with the {{<affiliatelink URL "https://amzn.to/2HJ2YY4" Title "MyQ Homebridge">}} garage opener.
+It takes a MyQ compatible garage opener, and connects it to the internet, and adds Apple Homekit compatibility.
 You then can start to receive notifications on whenever the garage is opened/closed, as well as remotely trigger those actions.
 You can also tie it into scenes in your smart home (Google/Apple) to automatically close the garage as part of your good night scene, avoiding the possibility of the garage being left open all night.

 Smart Door Locks and notifications will help you with goal #2 of being notified whenever someone enters your property.